Nigeria Airways: Demise

 In May 2003, when Nigeria Airways had a Boeing 737-200 as its sole serviceable aircraft, the government decided not to pump more money into the overstaffed carrier but to liquidate it.
 The decision was based on the declining performance of the airline's last 15 years of operations and on the carrier's debts.
 The number of carried passengers had fallen from 2,1 million in 1985 to just 10,000 in the first quarter of 2003, and it controlled just 6% and 1% of the domestic and the international markets, respectively.
 The carrier owed over million, despite the government having injected million into the company in its last decade of operations.
 The airline ceased operations in 2003 and was liquidated a year later.
 The Nigerian government later came to an agreement with Virgin Atlantic to found Virgin Nigeria, intended as a replacement.
 Even though Virgin Nigeria succeeded Nigeria Airways, the ground facilities of the folded Nigeria Airways were eventually taken over by the then-startup carrier Arik Air.

 Corporate affairs

 Nigeria Airways had its headquarters at Airways House in Abuja at the time of dissolution.
 It had been moved from Murtala Muhammed Airport between 1999 and 2000.
 The airline logo consisted of the Nigerian flag with a green elephant named Skypower in its centre.

 Destinations

 At the time of closure the Nigeria Airways network consisted of four domestic destinations, namely Abuja, Kano, Lagos and Port Harcourt.
 The international network comprised five routes, to Abidjan, Dubai, Jeddah, London and New York.

 Fleet

 A Nigeria Airways McDonnell Douglas DC-10-30 at Zurich Airport in 1983.
-With registration 5N-ANR, this particular aircraft was written off following a fire that completely destroyed the airframe on 10 January 1987.
+With registration 5N-ANR, this particular aircraft was written off after a 10 January 1987 fire while landing at Ilorin Airport that completely destroyed the airframe.

 The following aircraft types were operated by Nigeria Airways during the course of its history: